Italian East Africa: Territory

 When established in 1936, Italian East Africa consisted of the old Italian possessions in the Horn of Africa: Italian Eritrea and Italian Somaliland, combined with the recently conquered Empire of Ethiopia.
 The territory was divided into the six governorates: Eritrea and Somalia, consisting of the respective former colonies, enlarged with territory from Ethiopia.
+Eritrea was expanded to include part of the Tigrayan highlands and the territory inhabited by the Afar in the lowlands.
+Somalia absorbed the Ogaden and other areas inhabited by Somalis.
 The remainder of "Italian Ethiopia" consisted of the Harar, Galla-Sidamo, Amhara, and Addis Abeba Governorates.
 The Addis Abeba Governorate was enlarged into the Scioa Governorate with territory from neighboring Harar, Galla-Sidamo and Amhara in November 1938.

-Italian East Africa was briefly enlarged in 1940, as Italian forces invaded British Somaliland, thereby bringing all Somali territories, aside from the small colony of French Somaliland, under Italian administration.
-At its largest extent, The colony occupied territories in British Somaliland, British Kenya, and Anglo-Egyptian Sudan.
-However, it was dismembered only a year later, when in the course of the East African campaign.